 We spend about a month in Norway and saw only a fraction of the country during this time, predominantly Lillehammer, Sognefjorden and Bergen by car and one of the most beautiful boat and train rides.
 Please let us know your experiences and tips which we’ll be happy to add to these tips.

-For more information about Norway see our additional posts:
+For more information about Norway and rental cars: